johnodoe/ot_revslider/README.md

 Revolution slider metabox for option tree plugin (select field)

 ## Synopsis
-This is an addition to the default example of meta_boxex.php included in Option Tree Plugin demo_meta_box.php:
+This is an addition to the default example of meta_boxex.php included in Option Tree Plugin:

 https://github.com/valendesigns/option-tree/blob/master/assets/theme-mode/demo-meta-boxes.php